 Data relate to the birth, the mother of the new born and administrative details about the birth and include:

 - Postcode of usual residence of mother and postcode of birth of child

 - Date of birth of child

 In order to gain access to, process, store and analyse births and deaths data appropriately and safely we do the following:

-- Data are transmitted to us from NHS Digital using a secure file transfer mechanism.
+- Data are transmitted to us from NHS England using a secure file transfer mechanism.